aabs/aabs/README.md

 - Semantic Web Utilities
 - Experiments in AI/Comp Sci

 Ask me about Semantic Web and Knowledge Graphs to find out how they can help you!
+Alternatively, check out some of my recent blog posts over on my blog [Industrial Inference](http://industrialinference.com)

 <!-- ![GitHub User's stars](https://img.shields.io/github/stars/aabs?style=social)-->